jaypeeds/kotlin-spring-boot2/README.md

 ```
 $ docker run --name cassandra -p 9042:9042 cassandra:3.11.2
 ```
-Note: The name cassandra might be already use, so ignore the option or change the name
+Note: The name cassandra might be already used, so ignore the option or change the name.
+See docker ps -aq, docker kill, docker rm commands to resolve the conflicts.

 # Cassandra command line console launch (aka cqlsh)
 ```